dendibakh/perf-book/chapters/1-Introduction/1-5 What is performance tuning.md

-## What Is Performance Analysis?

-Ever found yourself debating with a coworker about the performance of a certain piece of code?
-Then you probably know how hard it is to predict which code is going to work the best.
-With so many moving parts inside modern processors, even a small tweak to the code can trigger significant performance change.
-That’s why the first advice in this book is: *Always Measure*.
-Many people rely on intuition when they try to optimize their application.
-And usually, it ends up with random fixes here and there without making any real impact on the performance of the application.

-Inexperienced developers often make changes in the source code and hope it will make it faster.
-One such example is replacing `i++` (pre-increment) with `++i` (post-increment) all over the code base, assuming that the previous value of `i` is not used.
-In the general case, this change will make no difference to the generated code because every decent optimizing compiler will recognize that the previous value of `i` is not used and will eliminate redundant copies anyway.

-Many micro-optimization tricks that circulate around the world were valid in the past, but current compilers have already learned them.
-Additionally, some people tend to overuse legacy bit-twiddling tricks.
-One of such examples is using [XOR-based swap idiom](https://en.wikipedia.org/wiki/XOR_swap_algorithm),[^2] while in reality, simple `std::swap` produces faster code.
-Such accidental changes likely won’t improve the performance of the application.
-Finding the right place to fix should be a result of careful performance analysis, not intuition or guessing.

-There are many performance analysis methodologies that may or may not lead you to a discovery.
-Approaches presented in this book have one thing in common: they are based on collecting certain information about how a program executes.
-Any change that ends up being made in the source code of a program is driven by analyzing and interpreting collected data.

 ## What Is Performance Tuning?

 Locating a performance bottleneck is only half of the engineer’s job.
 The second half is to fix it properly.
 Sometimes changing one line in the program source code can yield a drastic performance boost.
 Performance analysis and tuning are all about how to find and fix this line.
 Missing such opportunities can be a big waste.